AndreMPCosta/AutoComplete-API/README.md

 cd AptoideChallenge
 ```

 Inside the project directory, run the command below.
-This will do all the steps necessary to build and run.
+This will do all the steps necessary to build and run as a Docker Image.
 ```bash
 sudo bash start.sh
 ```